rune/rune/docs/docs/api-reference.md

 ##### `futureGame?: object` {#futuregame-object}

 This argument is the predicted future game state.
 This value is only available if game uses `update` function.
-Used in cases game wants to do interpolations.
-See [Reducing stutter](advanced/reducing-stutter.md).
+Used only in cases, where the game wants to do interpolation.
+See [Reducing Stutter](advanced/reducing-stutter.md).

 ##### `yourPlayerId?: string` {#yourplayerid-string}